EaseFilterSDK/mini-filter-driver-framework/ReadMe.txt

 14. ZeroTrustDemo.exe
 This project demostrate how to implement the zero trust solution with File Control, Encryption and Process Filter Driver SDK.

+14. StubFileDemo.exe
+This project demonstrates how to implement stub file virtualization and how to read and write stub files.